 Subsection (d): DJJ P&P L-100 Procedure II(f), policy requires the staffing plan to be reviewed annually for the four required elements in this standard by the facility PREA Compliance Manager and PREA Coordinator.
-The Auditor was informed during the pre-audit and during interviews with the PREA Coordinator and PREA Compliance Manager that the yearly review of the facility staffing plan has not been done.
+The Auditor was provided and reviewed the minutes of the annual facility staffing plan review held on May 15, 2019, with the PREA Coordinator, Superintendent, and PREA Compliance Manager.